alvarolorentedev/kanekotic-page/blog/2022-09-25-devilery-acceleration-devops-attitudes.md

 ---
 date: 2022-09-25T17:14:19+02:00
 draft: true
-title: 'Devilery Acceleration: DevOps Mentality & Practices'
+title: 'Delivery Acceleration: DevOps Mentality & Practices'
 description: When we run services in production, mentality can make or break our intent to move towards real CI/CD
 authors: